zwdzwd/transvar/README.md

     NCodonSeq=GCA;NCddSeqs=GCC,GCG,GCT;CddSNVMuts=10:g.52576004T>C,10:g.52576004T>A;
 	DBSNP=rs201831949(10:52576004T>G)
 ```
-Note that in order to use dbSNP, one must download the dbSNP database through `transvar config --download_hg19_dbsnp`, or by configure the `dbsnp` slot in the configure file via `transvar config -k dbsnp [path]`. dbSNP file must be tabix indexed.
+Note that in order to use dbSNP, one must download the dbSNP database through `transvar config --download_hg19_dbsnp`, or by configure the `dbsnp` slot in the configure file via `transvar config -k dbsnp -v [path to dbSNP VCF]`. dbSNP file must be tabix indexed.

 ---